Notice of Tenement Licence Application 007628

 Shallow rip of the site and associated access tracks (if required) to overcome soil compaction

 Apply seed to achieve desired rehabilitation outcome (eg. pasture, crop, native seed) if required.

 Upon completion, all drill sites will be fully rehabilitated to their natural state in accordance with the Mineral Resources Development Act 1990 (“the Act”).

 Environmental Monitoring and Auditing

 Safety and Environmental monitoring will be conducted by qualified / experienced site personnel prior to and after completion of each drill hole.
-Site audits are then conducted on a quarterly basis for the first 12 months after completion of the programme thence on an annual basis for the duration of the Exploration Licence.
+Site audits are then conducted on a regular basis.

 Health and Safety